advocations/skype/Skype/UCWA/stopSubscriptionToContactsAndGroups_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The presence of this resource indicates that a user can stop a [myContactsAndGroupsSubscription (UCWA)](myContactsAndGroupsSubscription_ref.md).
+The presence of this resource indicates that a user can stop a [myContactsAndGroupsSubscription](myContactsAndGroupsSubscription_ref.md).

 ### Properties